rikifujihara/scooterbay/README.md

 - 'one mandatory to one optional' relationship with activestorage attachments.
 Activestorage attachments must have one User but Users can have one or zero active storage attachments.

-- '*two mandatory to optional many' relationship with Offers.
+- '* two mandatory to optional many' relationship with Offers.
 Offers must have Users but Users can have zero to many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer

-- 'one mandatory to optional many relationship with Listings.
+- 'one mandatory to optional many' relationship with Listings.
 Listings must have one User but Users can have zero or many Listings.

-- 'one mandatory to optional many relationship with WatchedItems.
+- 'one mandatory to optional many' relationship with WatchedItems.
 WatchedItems must have one User but Users can have no WatchedItems.

 ### Active storage attachments